 With the entry into force of the Agreement, the EFTA States abolish all customs duties on imports of industrial products, including fish and other marine products, originating in the Philippines.
 The Philippines will gradually eliminate customs duties on industrial products, including fish and other marine products, originating in an EFTA State.
 Some product lines, notably in the area of fish and other marine products, are excluded from tariff elimination or reduction.
 The tariff concessions for industrial products including fish and other marine products are found in Annexes II and III.

-The Agreement also provides for tariff concessions on both basic and agricultural products, as covered by the bilateral Annexes VIII to X of the Agreement.
+The Agreement also provides for tariff concessions on both basic and processed agricultural products, as covered by the bilateral Annexes VIII to X of the Agreement.
 Specific provisions facilitating trade in fish and other marine products are included in a separate annex to the goods chapter (Annex V).
 Provisions abolishing export duties are contained in the Agreement, however, the Philippines have kept the possibility for such duties for logs, as set out in Annex IV.

 The rules of origin and methods of administrative cooperation between customs authorities are dealt with in Annex I. The Agreement provides for liberal rules of origin, based on the European model.
 The rules open up for accumulation with all types of goods (industrial and agricultural) among the Parties as well as for the possibility of self-declaration of origin.

 The Agreement contains detailed provisions on trade facilitation (Annex VI), including some “WTO +” provisions.
 The provisions inter alia open up for advance rulings and limit the possibility of new fees and charges.

 Provisions pertaining to SPS are set out in Chapter 4 to the Agreement.
 The Chapter contains provisions pertaining to inspections, certification systems, system audits, certificates and import checks and ensures low threshold consultation mechanisms, as well as the possibility to review the chapter in the future.